JDroids/robotlib/README.md

 Documentation
 --
-The documentation is in source.
-At some point a seperate documentation source may be made available.
+The documentation is written in [Dokka](https://github.com/Kotlin/dokka).
+It can be found compiled [here](https://jdroids.github.io/robotlib/).